Timeline: Egypt since January protests

 April 8 - Thousands protest in Tahrir Square against delays in putting Mubarak on trial.

-August 3 - Mubarak, wheeled into a courtroom cage on a bed to face trial, denies the charges against him.
-His two sons, Gamal and Alaa, also deny the charges.
+August 3 - Mubarak trial opens.
+Wheeled into a courtroom cage lying on a bed, Mubarak denies charges of killing protesters and abuse of power.

-October 9/10 - Coptic Christians turn their fury against the army after at least 25 Christians killed when troops broke up a protest.
+October 9/10 - Coptic Christians turn their fury on the army after at least 25 Christians are killed when troops break up a protest.
 Tension between Muslims and minority Christians is not new but has heightened since the anti-Mubarak revolt.

-October 15 - The ruling military council bans discrimination on the basis of race, gender or religion in a new decree.

 Nov 18. - Thousands of people, frustrated with military rule, protest in Tahrir Square and in other cities.